dotnet/iot/src/devices/Pcd8544/README.md

 ## Advance functions

 You can adjust couple of factors like `Bias`,  `Temperature`, `Contrast` and `Brightness`.
-Teh [samples](./samples/Program.cs) will run thru all of them so you can understand the impact of each of them.
+The [samples](./samples/Program.cs) will run thru all of them so you can understand the impact of each of them.
+The `Bias` will increase the voltage and darken the screen.

 In general, it is recommended to leave Temperature to the 0 coefficient, if you are in normal conditions.
 The Bias can be left to 4 as well as a default value for normal conditions.